kubevirt/community/design-proposals/nic-hotplug/nic-hotplug.md

 without relying on the interface order in the spec, allowing the unplug feature.

-The pod interface name will be derived from the `kubevirt-spec-iface-name`; we'll simply compute an Hash of the interface name (which is guaranteed to be unique within each VMI), and ensure all generated names for the pod's networking infrastructure are accepted by the kernel.
+The pod interface name will be derived from the `kubevirt-spec-iface-name`; we'll simply compute a Hash of the interface name (which is guaranteed to be unique within each VMI), and ensure all generated names for the pod's networking infrastructure are accepted by the kernel.
 Refer to the following list for examples of names on pod networking infra: